 This means that for clients to take one of these coveted three slots, adopting a Local SEO strategy is crucial.
 For agencies and digital marketing professionals, it means there’s an opportunity to provide the services that boost the local search presence of local businesses.Although there are several factors that affect ranking on local results, Google does state that it primarily revolves around relevance, distance, and prominence.
 So in addition to the usual SEO ranking factors, your clients must establish an online presence that signals that their business is prominent in a particular location.

-You should of course have clients their Google My Business listing and update it, and implement Schema.org markup on their website to include their business name, address, and phone number (NAP).
+You should of course have clients their Google My Business listing and update it.
+You can use our Google My Business dashboard to track their website’s performance on local search results.
+Implement Schema.org markup on their website to include their business name, address, and phone number (NAP).
 But there are other signals that can indicate your client’s relevance for a keyword in a certain location outside of their websites.

 One such signal is a business citation.
 Citations are mentions of your client’s business information—NAP and others—on other websites.
 Aside from the information on the business’ website and Google My Business Profile, it’s from these citations that Search Engines determine whether to display a business in local search results.
 Among , 38% reported that “not having enough information about the business” was the most common issue they encountered, and almost a fifth reported it as the most impactful.